tpecholt/imrad/README.md

   * it is also possible to use `CustomWidget` which will delegate to a user callback

 * Target window style is fully configurable
   * apart from default styles provided by ImGui user can define new style and save it as an INI file under the `style` folder.
-Colors, style variables and used fonts can all be configured.
+Colors, style variables and fonts can all be configured.
   * ImRAD will follow chosen style settings when designing your UI
-  * stored style can be loaded in your app by using `LoadStyle` call
+  * stored style can be loaded in your app by calling `ImRad::LoadStyle`

-* Generated code is ready to use in your project and depends only on ImGui library and one accompanying header file - *imrad.h*
+* Generated code is ready to use in your project and depends only on ImGui library and one accompanying header file **imrad.h**
-  * *imrad.h* contains both the interface and implementation.
-Define IMRAD_H_IMPLEMENTATION prior including it in the main.cpp file to create implementation.
+  * Current **imrad.h** contains both the interface and implementation.
+Define `IMRAD_H_IMPLEMENTATION` prior including it in the main.cpp file to create implementation.
-  * Generated code used `ImRad::Format` routines.
-In C++20 it will delegate to `std::format` by default but when requested popular `fmt` library can be used instead by defining `IMRAD_WITH_FMT`.
+  * Generated code uses `ImRad::Format` formatting routines.
+In C++20 this will delegate to `std::format` by default but when requested popular `fmt` library can be used instead by defining `IMRAD_WITH_FMT`.
 If neither is available simple formatting routine which skips formatting flags will be used.
-  * Some features such as MainWindow or Image widget require additional library dependencies (GLFW, STB) and need to be explicitly requested (IMRAD_WITH_LOAD_TEXTURE)
+  * Some features such as `MainWindow` or `Image` widget require additional library dependencies (GLFW, STB) and need to be explicitly enabled by defining `IMRAD_WITH_LOAD_TEXTURE`
-  * *imrad.h* supports loading assets from zipped file using the *zlib* library.
-Activate it by defining IMRAD_WITH_MINIZIP
+  * **imrad.h** supports loading assets from zipped file using the *zlib* library.
+Activate it by defining `IMRAD_WITH_MINIZIP`

 * ImRAD tracks changes to the opened files so files can be designed in ImRAD and edited in your IDE of choice at the same time